jdmichaud/mathdown/README.md

 ```
 ````

-The advantage of this solution is that if the markdown engine do not support math rendering, equation remains readable is `<code>` blocks.
+The advantage of this solution is that if the markdown engine does not support math rendering, your equations remain readable as text enclosed in `<code>` blocks.

 ## Run the server